 This mentality of forced spending to reduce tax detracts from what the end of the financial year should be about: Reviewing your business over the previous 12 months and strategically planning for the following.

 Business should not be a race to the finish line, nor should owners focus on ‘just getting through the month’.
 This makes repetitive and unproductive processes with no time allowed for critical thinking and analysis.

-Reviewing the past and planning for the future are vital steps in successfully pulling your business out of the COVID-19 conditions, and helps to address the challenges you may encounter in the next financial year.
+Reviewing the past and planning for the future are both vital steps in successfully pulling your business out of the COVID-19 conditions, and helps to address the further challenges you may encounter in the next financial year.

-Everyone needs to pause and consider the macro and micro events that exist within their business environment.
+Everyone needs to pause and consider the macro and micro-events that have impacted on their business environment.
 Additionally, examine functions like marketing, accounting, human resources, as well as internally reviewing pricing, product/service delivery and operational procedures can reveal critical opportunities and threats.

 Even if one day is set aside, this will make a huge difference to the outcome of the year ahead.
-The day should be structured into time and subject segments, with a clearly defined agenda and progression flow.
+Structure the day into time and subject segments, with a clearly defined agenda and progression flow.

 A simple change, such as putting a process in place to get your debtors to pay you quicker, will boost your cash flow and minimise needless worry and stress.

 The end of the financial year is the perfect time to sit down with your accountant and look at your performance metrics, your paying and receiving cycles, as well as any new government legislation that might affect you in the next financial year.

-It is very easy to get caught up in the day-to-day running of a business to take over your life.
+It is very easy for the day-to-day running of a business to take over your life.
 We know that there is always something new to focus on whether it be an employee issue, supplier query, stock order or software compliance.
 However, this constant siege of tasks should not get in the way of being actively aware of your situation.